ndgsghdj/2024-Notes/History/Notes/10-03-End-Of-Cold-War.md

 - Examples
     * He supported anti-communist forces in Afghanistan and Nicaragua
     * He increased the US defence budget massively.
-        + In his first two weeks in office, he increased the defence budget by $32.6 billion.
+        + In his first two weeks in office, he increased the defence budget by USD 32.6 billion.
         + New weapons systems such as the B1 nuclear bomber were introduced.
-        + This huge spending left the United States with $4 trillion of debt by the 1980s.
+        + This huge spending left the United States with USD 4 trillion of debt by the 1980s.
 - In 1982, he gave the go-ahead for the Strategic Defense Initiative (SDI, popularly known as the "Star Wars" programme).
     * This was a multi-billion dollar project to create a system that could use satellites and lasers to destroy missiles before they hit their targets.
     * Clearly, such a system could change the nature of war.